philipturner/transimpedance-amplifier/Models/Phase01CompletedScript.md

 - use 330 px for Y position
 - split into two captions, each 3 lines (with blanks) to enable 2-part fade

+single-line banners on the bottom
+- font size: 48

 everything else:
 - font size: 72